ruizleandro/ruizleandro/README.md

 #### 🌱 Right now I'm learning about...

-* Practical statistics and probability for data science.
+* Statistics and probability for data science.
 * Cloud tools (AWS Lambda, SageMaker and EC2).

 #### 🔭 I have some knowledge on...